11 all-time favorite TV sitcom dads - NewsBreak

 Danny Tanner from “Full House”

 Bob Saget will forever be remembered as the iconic TV dad Danny Tanner on the popular sitcom “Full House.”
 Saget’s character was the ultimate dad as he raised his three girls, after the death of his wife, in San Francisco along with his brother-in-law (John Stamos) and his childhood friend (Dave Coulier).
-Saget’s portrayal was relatable and heartfelt as he constantly gave helpful advice to his children as they grew up.A look back at ‘Full House’ star Bob Saget’s career
+Saget’s portrayal was relatable and heartfelt as he constantly gave helpful advice to his children as they grew up.ALSO ON WJBF: Paine College and Augusta Technical College enter into articulation agreement

 Al Bundy from “Married With Children”